Professor, Community Resource Specialist for USU Extension

 - Water Reuse in Utah

 With funds from USDA, we are working with a team of engineers to assess health risks and perceptions of secondary irrigation water in Cache Valley, Utah.
 We are integrating survey research and community engagement with water sampling in multiple locations with varying degrees of incorporation of treated wastewater in secondary water, particularly for residential irrigation.
-With funds from the Utah Division of Water Resources and Utah Division of Water Quality, we will be assessing the status of water reuse plans and projects statewide by administering surveys and interviews with water treatment managers, irrigation district representatives, and water conservancy district representatives.
+With funds from the Utah Division of Water Resources and Utah Division of Water Quality, we have assessed the status of water reuse plans and projects statewide by administering surveys and interviews with water treatment managers, irrigation district representatives, and water conservancy district representatives.
 These projects allow us to not only integrate social and engineering water science, but also to better understand the roles of risk perception, community engagement, and technological innovation in water resource management.
 We are updating the Utah Water Reuse Report (2005).